 She shook her head.
 “No, it’s just, that was surprisingly deep.”

-“Anyway”, said Ragna.
-“There is nothing wrong with your conversations.
+“I’m a woman with depths,” said Ragna.
+“But anyway.
+There’s nothing wrong with your talk.
 The princess and I don’t usually talk about the big topics.
 Not because they aren’t interesting, but because we usually end up arguing.
 Our interests are mostly the same, but for politics and ideals, we are not.
-Once I had entered the academy, the differences grew.
+After I had entered the academy, the differences grew.
 I still don’t understand how she can see any good in our enemies.”

 Lowering her eyebrows, Altera asked.
 “Have you ever fought against Vaix?”